pieroproietti/penguins-wardrobe/README.md

 # Costumes

 * **colibri** is a light XFC4 for developers you can easily start to improve eggs.
-* **colibri-helenae** is a reduct form of colibri without firmwares, is the most light colibri, in natura live in Cuba, here live on Virtual Machines.
 * **duck** come with cinnamon - probably is the right desktop for peoples coming from windows - here complete plus office, gimp and vlc
 * **owl** is a XFCE4 for graphics designers, this a simple/experimental bird, based on the work of Clarlie Martinez quirinux
 * **wagtail**, a GNOME waydroid installation.